 Thinking about how much pain you are in does not help you cope with the pain.
 As pain increases, thoughts may become more negative; as thoughts become more negative, pain often increases further.
-Negative thoughts can lead to worsening mood, avoiding activities, and isolating and avoiding others.

 Although pain thoughts can be automatic, with practice you can become more aware when you have them.
 Then you can replace unhelpful thoughts with ones that are helpful.
 Here are some examples of unhelpful pain thoughts and some coping statements that you can use to replace them: